Abhishek-7139/Rainfall-Patterns-in-India/README.md

 ## Devops

 This project uses CI/CD by github Actions.
-Whenever a changes is committed, automatic build is made and deployed to the heroku platform.
+Whenever a changes is committed, certain checks according netlify specifications are done an an automatic build is made.
+After build is succesful, it is deployed on the netlify platform.
+For every pull request, if the build is succesful, netlify provides deploy logs and deploy preview.

+All this is automated and collaborative development and deployment is being done.